 BTECs compared to A-Levels

-Stratford-upon-Avon College offers a range of vocational courses including BTECs.
+Stratford-upon-Avon College (and merger partner Solihull College & University Centre) offers a range of vocational courses including BTECs.

-The following video, created by our merger partner Solihull College & University Centre looks at popular misconceptions and explains how for many students, BTECs, or other similar qualifications, are the best choice for securing the future they want.
+The following video, created by our merger partner Solihull College & University Centre sets the record straight on some popular misconceptions and explains how for many students, BTECs, or other similar qualifications, are the best choice for securing the future they want.

 Vocational Courses in More Detail

-Vocational courses such as BTECs are largely assessed via coursework and practical projects rather than a number of big exams at the end of the year.
-They focus on teaching the specific skills needed in a particular subject area to succeed in the industry – something which is highly attractive to employers.
+The way in which BTECs are taught and assessed differs greatly from A-Levels.
+BTECs are largely assessed via coursework and practical projects rather than a number of big exams at the end of the year.
+BTECs focus on teaching the specific skills needed in a particular subject area to succeed in the industry – something which is highly attractive to employers.

-Level 3 extended BTEC Diplomas are the equivalent to 3 A-Levels, so are a great route to university.
-Ninety-five per cent of higher education institutions in the UK accept BTEC students, including Russell Group universities*.
+These courses are also a great route into university.
+Level 3 extended BTEC Diplomas are the equivalent to 3 A-Levels.
+Ninety-five per cent of higher education institutions in the UK accept BTEC students, including Russell Group universities.

-Study a BTEC or similar qualification at Stratford-upon-Avon College this September!
+Study a BTEC or similar qualification at Stratford-upon-Avon College (and merger partner Solihull College & University Centre) this September!